csbrady-warwick/EIS-2/README_DECK.md

 ID - Each deck block instance and deck block definition gets a unique ID that is used to uniquely identify it.
 Host codes normally only need to work with IDs if they have hierarchical blocks that need to know the sequence of blocks in the hierarchy

+Event - Events occur when a block starts and ends, when a block cannot be found, when a key is either succesfully or unsuccesfully parsed or when a block or key is not triggered because of pass conditions.
+You can bind event functions to trigger when any event occurs

 ## EIS Deck format

 EIS Decks are text files that are intended to control a code.
 They all have a fairly simple structure which is of separate blocks which contain text key/value pairs.
 For example